-In 2020, it’s just as important to wall tile trends as it is the latest looks for furniture and paint.
+It’s just as important to consider wall tile trends alongside furniture and paint.
 Thanks to their wipe-clean finish, there’s no doubting they’re a practical choice.
 And with such a huge range of designs to choose from, they can also bring that sought-after splash of colour and pattern.

 Not quite as easy as a simple coat of paint if you wanted to update, it’s important to get things right from the start.
 Here are a few things to bear in mind…

 Firstly, tiles are not just for kitchens and bathrooms.
 Wall tiles can add drama to a period hallway or porch, lighten a living area or make a statement in the bedroom, too.